How to Ride a 10-Meter Circle

 This is quite a small diameter, so it is the rider’s job to choose exactly the right tempo (speed of the rhythm), whether the horse is in walk, trot or canter, to enable the horse to manage the rhythm and bend without any disturbances or unevenness to the stride length.

-Exercise 1: To ride a 10m circle on the left rein at B in a correctly measured and marked arena.
+To ride a 10-meter circle on the left rein at B in a correctly measured and marked arena.

 Every circle has 4 ‘circle points’ and the rider must intuitively know where these points are:

-- From the track to the centre line is 10m; this distance is therefore the diameter of the circle.
+- From the track to the center line is 10-meters; this distance is the diameter of the circle.

-- Half way from track to the centre line becomes the middle point of the circle – this is therefore the radius (this line is also known as the quarter line).
+- Halfway from track to the center line becomes the middle point of the circle – this is the radius (this line is also known as the quarter line).

 - Imagine standing on the point which marks the centre of the circle, facing the short end of the arena.
-Mark out 5m.
+Mark out 5-meters.

 - Stand at the central point of the circle again, turn around and look to the other short end of the arena.
-Mark out 5m.
-These two 5m lines form the other diameter.
+Mark out 5-meters.
+These two 5-meter lines form the other diameter.

 - At both ends of the two diameters, place an imaginary point.
-Now visualise yourself riding from point to point, as these points will join together and form the circle line.
+Now visualize yourself riding from point to point, as these points will join together and form the circle line.

-- The secret is to know exactly where the unmarked lines are, for example, the centre line, the ¼ and ¾ lines, and to know exactly how many metres are between the markers.
+- The secret is to know exactly where the unmarked lines are, for example, the center line, the ¼ and ¾ lines, and to know exactly how many meters are between the markers.

 Now that you have mastered riding an accurate 10m circle, you can concentrate on the horse’s way of going.